GAMBA GRASS IN THE NT

 IDENTIFYING GAMBA GRASS

-Gamba grass has a few key features which are useful to understand for identification, reporting and eradication:
+Gamba grass has a few key features which are useful to understand for identification, reporting and management:

 Erect perennial tussock grass to 4m